equinoxel/ansible-role-authentik/README.md

 authentik_db_port: "5432"
 ```

+You can expose PostgreSQL to the outside world (e.g. for backup) by defining `authentik_db_container_public_port` to a valid port number.

-Because of a PostgreSQL limitation, only passwords up to 99 chars are supported.
+**Note**:Because of a PostgreSQL limitation, only passwords up to 99 chars are supported.
 See [this link](https://www.postgresql.org/message-id/09512C4F-8CB9-4021-B455-EF4C4F0D55A0@amazon.com) for details.

 ### SMTP configuration